nasheed-x/airootsArchive/README.md

 ### Creating a Markdown File:

-Similar the naming convention, all the articles must follow a standardized structure.
+Similar to the naming convention, all the articles must follow a standardized structure.

 The header of each `.md` file contains the title, publication date, and associated blog, formatted as follows: